How cloud evaluation works

 - Your

-DefaultAzureCredentialis configured correctly (runaz loginif using Azure CLI). - Your account has the Azure AI User role on the Foundry project.
+DefaultAzureCredentialis configured correctly.
+If you’re using Azure CLI, runaz login. - Your account has the Foundry User role on the Foundry project.

 - The project endpoint URL is correct and includes both the account and project names.